stIncMale/stincmale.github.io/_posts/2015-01-01-race-condition-vs-data-race.markdown

 * `so1`: `r`, `w1`
 * `so2`: `w1`, `r`

-are allowed[^3] and lead to different program outputs &mdash; "false" and "true" respectively.
+are allowed[^3] and lead to different program outputs&mdash;"false" and "true" respectively.
 Moreover, this program may exit without ever executing the method `raiseFlag`, i.e. without printing anything.
 So the program clearly has a race condition despite having no data race.